 I have been sent the below products in exchange for a honest review.

+There are so many amazing children’s subscription boxes available these days.
+Such a good idea and there is a subscription box out there for everything.
 I am such a book worm.
 All through my life I have loved to read. there is nothing quite like curling up on the couch and losing yourself in a good book.
 When I was younger this is how I spent the majority of my spare time.
 I always remember running to the school library each day to see if any new books had arrived.
-So it makes me so happy that Meme is following in my footsteps, she loves to read just like me, she can finish a book in just a few days (again rather like me) and all of her pocket money she wants to spend in the book shop.
+So it makes me so happy that my Children are also readers.
+Especially Meme who can finish a book in just a few days (again rather like me) and all of her pocket money she wants to spend in the book shop.

 I openly encourage this as, for me, reading is one of best things for little imaginations.
 It opens a whole new world of adventures and possibilities.
 Books can build your confidence and teach you a good lesson about other people.
 It really is like a sneak peak into people’s life and a chance to experience different cultures and countries, all from the comfort of your own home.

 So when I heard about ‘A Pocketful of Books‘ I was really keen to get involved.
 I knew I would have loved this when I was younger.
-It is a subscription book club aimed for children aged between 5-12 that, each month, provides your child with a little package in the post (through the letter box) full of goodies.
+It really is the perfect gift for readers.
+A subscription book club aimed for children aged between 5-12 that, each month, provides your child with a little package in the post (through the letter box) full of goodies.
 The box consists of a book, a book mark and some activities and crafts based around the book.

 Firstly my girls were pretty excited just to receive some post of their own but real delight came when they opened the package to see a new book.
 Now we have received subscription boxes before, but this one seemed a little special, a little different.
 Each package is unique with slightly different activities based around the book that they had received.